Professor, Victorian Literature

 PhD (English), Fordham University

 Dr. Curtis Herr’s research includes Victorian sensation fiction, Gothic literature, contemporary gay and lesbian literature, modern drama, and Penny Dreadfuls.
 He is the co-editor of the Journal of Dracula Studies with Kutztown University colleague Dr. Anne Delong.
 He is also the founding associate editor for Studies in Gothic Fiction and serves on the Editorial Board for Supernatural Studies.

 In the Spring of 2009, Dr. Herr took a sabbatical to study the gothic novels of the Victorian writer, Marie Corelli.
 This sabbatical resulted in two professional publications.
 “Marie Corelli: Literary Decadence and her Gothic Trilogy” was published as the introduction to the Zittaw Press edition of her 1886 novel, Vendetta, and his study, “Ziska: Voluptuous Vamp, Sinister Seducer, Dangerous Dame” was published as the introduction to the Valencourt Publishers edition of her 1897 novel, Ziska.
-He will continue his research in the Spring of 2017, taking a sabbatical to research the political significance of Victorian female spiritualists of the 1870’s.
-He will study these woman’s lives and their social ,historical, and cultural contributions- not as supernaturalists, but as women who used the rise in spirituality to gain power and agency over their voices and lives in a patriarchal society obsessed with silencing them.
+He continued his research in the spring of 2017, taking a sabbatical to research the political significance of Victorian female spiritualists of the 1870’s.
+He studied these women’s lives and their social, historical, and cultural contributions—not as supernaturalists, but as women who used the rise in spirituality to gain power and agency over their voices and lives in a patriarchal society obsessed with silencing them.